google/node-sec-roadmap/chapter-1/threat-MTP.md

 compromise the system.

 The frequency of malicious code vulnerabilities affecting Node.js is probably roughly the same as that for other public module repositories.
+The npm repo has been a target in the past [1][getcookies-disclosure] [2][crossenv-typosquat-disclosure].

 The [npm Blog][crossenv-typosquat-disclosure] explains what to do if you believe you have found malicious code: